 - Organise the notes based on the course themes, units of work etc

 - Start to independently identify the type of material you might need to spend more time on, focusing on the concepts or theories, processes, equations, data etc.

 - And finally, summarise content using visual organisers, including study charts, tree diagrams, concept maps, reference or equation sheets.

 Through a collaborative approach, students can work together to prepare for their exams/summative assessment tasks.
 Rather than preparing independently from one another, study groups are an excellent way for students to compare class notes, discuss important areas and teach each other different ways of consolidating important knowledge.
 In a group situation, there are lots of opportunities for peers to motivate and emotionally support one another.
 These study groups also help promote critical- and creative-thinking opportunities, as new questions develop through all the discussions.

 Focus on your wellbeing

 On the days leading up to the exam, it’s important to focus on emotional wellbeing.
 For some students, exams can be an anxiety-provoking experience.
-At SMMIS, we give students a heartfelt and purposeful preparatory regime that focuses on positivity, mindfulness and staying healthy.
-Students are strongly encouraged to have sufficient sleep, to eat well, stay hydrated, exercise, seek some solace away from their studies, and meditate or relax.
+Give your kids a heartfelt and purposeful preparatory regime that focuses on positivity, mindfulness and staying healthy.
+They’re also strongly encouraged to have sufficient sleep, to eat well, stay hydrated, exercise, seek some solace away from their studies, and meditate or relax.

 Importantly, don’t stress.
 The exam doesn’t define their final grade, nor does it necessarily reflect the hard work they’ve consistently put into their studies throughout the semester.
 It’s vitally important students undertake the exam with a healthy state of mind so that they can do their very best.